Flamenquín

-The flamenquín is an Andalusian dish made with slices of jamón serrano wrapped in pieces of pork loin, coated breadcrumb batter, and deep-fried.
+The flamenquín is a traditional dish from Cordoba (Andalusia) made with slices of jamón serrano wrapped in pieces of pork loin, coated breadcrumb batter, and deep-fried.
 It is often garnished with French fries and mayonnaise.
 A common variation replaces the loin with boiled ham.
 It can also be made with other fillings, such as fish, cheese, or poultry.

 The size of the finished roll ranges from a small ball up to pieces 40 cm long, and can be served sliced or whole.

+The dish is also popular among Gitanos.

+Origin of the name

+This dish derives its name from an intriguing tale that intertwines with the very king of Spain.
+Flamenquín, in literal terms, translates to "Little Flemish".
+The crispy, golden crust of flamenquín bore a striking resemblance to the fair-haired Flemish aides who accompanied King Carlos I during the 16th century.